Best Sony TVs 2025: 6 top OLED and Mini LED models recommended by our experts

 Best small Sony TV

-Sony’s first 42-inch OLED is every bit as good as you’d imagine, but it comes at a relatively high price.
+Sony’s only 42-inch OLED is every bit as good as you’d imagine, but it comes at a high price compared with rivals from other brands.

 Best mid-size Sony TV